s12v/newrelic-elasticsearch-docker/README.md

     - NEW_RELIC_LICENSE_KEY=itsasecret
 ```

-Change your license key and `docker-compose up`.
+Change your license key and run `docker-compose up`.